One problem that all breastfeeding moms experience at one time or another is not producing enough milk.

 For more advice and techniques to help you be more successful at breastfeeding I STRONGLY recommend you check out Dr Jack Newman’s Guide to Breastfeeding.
 This book literally changed my relationship with breastfeeding.
 When I was on the verge of giving up, this book completely saved the day!

 Water isn’t the only fluid that can help your milk supply.
 There are plenty of teas and other drinks that can help too.

 I love herbal teas, so it was easy for me to switch one or two cups a day to Mothers Milk Tea.
 This organic tea has a really nice favor (I added lemon to mine), kind of like black licorice.
 Some of my friends would add honey to theirs to sweeten it.

-There’s a few different brands of milk supply herbal teas.
-I recommend Traditional Medicine’s Mothers Milk Tea because it’s organic, affordable and easy to get (although I bought mine in bulk from Amazon to make it even cheaper!).
+There are a few different brands of milk supply herbal teas.
+I recommend Traditional Medicine’s Mothers Milk Tea because it’s organic, affordable, and easy to get (although I bought mine in bulk from Amazon to make it even cheaper!).

-It uses oats, flax seed and peanut butter which are all awesome foods to help boost your milk supply.
-She recommend adding Brewer’s Yeast to the smoothie too, which is a superhero when it comes to increasing your milk supply.
+It uses oats, flaxseed and peanut butter which are all awesome foods to help boost your milk supply.
+She recommends adding Brewer’s Yeast to the smoothie too, which is a superhero when it comes to increasing your milk supply.

 Yes, you read that right!
 Certain types of beer can help increase your milk supply!

 This was actually the first thing I tried when my milk supply was low.
 My mother is very old fashioned and has an old solution to pretty much any problem!
-Using beer to increase milk supply has been been around for hundred of years!
+Using beer to increase milk supply has been around for hundreds of years!